Use Work Order Plans to create Work Orders for an Asset. Work Order Plans are based on a predefined time frame, or Counter or Measurement readings.

 To see a list of Work Order Plans, select Work Orders > Work Order Plans on your role center, or search for and select Work Order Plans.
 In the Work Order Plans list, you can see a filter in the upper-left corner of the screen.
 The default selection of the filter is 'All'.
 In the filter:

 Frequencies define how often Work Orders are created from the Work Order Plan.
 Frequencies may be automatically transferred from the selected Work Order Category, but you can also add frequencies manually.
 You can add multiple frequencies to the same Work Order Plan, if required.

-There are four types of frequencies:
+There are five types of frequencies: